evshary/cheat-sheet/Linux/tpm.md

 Goal:
 * Key generation/storage: much safer because key doesn't exist in memory (encryption/decryption are done in TPM)
 * Random number generation: Much more random
-* Secure boot: Ensure the integrity of boot process
+* Secure boot: Ensure the integrity of boot process.
+Refer to detail [here](https://www.twblogs.net/a/5e5518f4bd9eee2116847267).

 If your application support PCKS #11, which is the API to communicate with hardware password, then you can use TPM.